csirmaz-lit/Primus-Vittason/book.md

 “Entrapment is a facet of the Experience,” Primus said, gesticulating heavily in front of his audience, “but as elsewhere with the Experience, it is not only true that the whole implies the part, but also that the part, Entrapment, implies the whole.

 “Why is Entrapment of interest?
-Isn't it self-evident?
+Isn’t it self-evident?
 In a sense, yes.
 But we tend to forget it.
 We tend to conveniently overlook how much we rely on our bodies in our existence, and as we shall see, highlighting this fact will allow us to discover fundamental truths.

 “During our journey we will learn how to accept this fact, and how to reconcile ourselves with our bodies, which all the Western traditions have been teaching us to ignore.”